levente-1/GAMBAS/README.md

 ghcr.io/levente-1/gambas:latest
 ```

-Make sure your input folder contains all your input ultra-low-field images rigidly registered to our template, and saves as .nii or .nii.gz files.
+Make sure your input folder contains all your input ultra-low-field images rigidly registered to our template, saved as .nii or .nii.gz files.